swainsubrat/SPAT/README.md

 # Semantic-Preserving-Adversarial-Attack

-The task is to perform attack on 3: MNIST, CIFAR10, and CELEBA Dataset.
+The task is to perform attack on 3: CIFAR10, GTSRB and MNIST dataset.

 What do I need for the attack?
 1. Autoencoder tranined on the dataset
 2. A classifier to fool
-3. Attack scores on the prior techniques and new techniques
+3. Attack Success Rates and LPIPS on the prior techniques and new techniques

 ## File location: